tiberiusferreira/blog/content/posts/machine_learning_rust_simd_I.md

 ## Getting it to work on a Raspberry

-After compiling Yolo and running it for the first time on the Raspberry I was met with a the famous _Segmentatation Fault_.
+After compiling Yolo and running it for the first time on the Raspberry I was met with a the famous _Segmentation Fault_.

 I expected it to run out of memory, but not crash immediately.
 Switching the configuration and neural net weights to Yolo-tiny gave the same result.
 Eventually I was lead to a github issue:  [YOLO: segmentation fault on RaspberryPi](https://github.com/pjreddie/darknet/issues/823)